 Only one example has been taken, at Mosul.
 Since its usual foodplant is not found there, this would appear to be a stray, but it has come a long way; the moth is perhaps migratory.

 Usual foodplant elsewhere: oak (Quercus).
-Anatolian-Iranian, with Euroriental range.

 464. Aedia funesta Esp.